callmecavs/bricks.js/README.md

 })
 ```

-Note that this is the preferred method for positioning new/dynamically added items within the grid, _assuming the breakpoint hasn't changed_, because it will only operate on items that have not yet been packed (i.e. don't have the `packed` attribute).
+Note that this is the preferred method for positioning dynamically added items within the grid, _assuming the breakpoint hasn't changed_, because it will only operate on items that have not yet been packed (i.e. don't have the `packed` attribute).

 ### .resize()